btrotta/advent-of-code-2023/Readme.md

 For part b, for each `*` symbol, make a list of all the numbers adjacent to it,  and calculate gear ratio when there are only 2.
 It is not necessary to replace numbers with `.` in this case.

 ## Day 4
 Part a is straightforward.
 For part b, maintain an array `num_copies` of the number of copies of each card (starting with all values equal to 1).
 When processing line `i`, if `n` matches are found, increment the number of copies of the next `n` cards by `num_copies[i]`

+## Day 5
+For part a, we can just iterate through all the maps for each seed.
+For part b, there are too many seeds for this to be feasible.
+Since each mapping just shifts a range of numbers, we know that the list of possible seeds can be divided into a relatively small number of ranges, and within each range the lower end of the range will correspond to the lowest location number.
+To identify the ranges, work backwards through the mappings, and for each transformation find its inverse image.